Overview & Job Duties:

-Overview: In partnership with the South Dakota Game, Fish and Parks, the USDA Natural Resources Conservation Service (NRCS); coordinate and implement wildlife-related conservation programs and provide technical assistance.
+Overview: In partnership with the South Dakota Game, Fish and Parks and the USDA Natural Resources Conservation Service (NRCS); position will coordinate and implement wildlife-related conservation programs and provide technical assistance.
 Work in joint capacity with PF, GFP, NRCS, and the Farm Service Agency (FSA) to promote, coordinate and implement conservation provisions of the Federal Farm Bill and other related wildlife conservation programs.
 The programs of interest are promoting and implementing CRP, ACEP, EQIP, CStP and other state and federal conservation programs.
 Duties will include wildlife habitat planning, contract coordination, writing plans, site assessment and reporting.
 Provide technical assistance for wildlife habitat enhancement techniques to private landowners and public organizations.
 Meet with local chapters of Pheasants Forever to help coordinate and influence habitat management efforts and participate in county and statewide habitat meetings.
-Meet regularly with GF&P, PF and USDA staff to coordinate technical assistance efforts.
+Meet regularly with GFP, PF and USDA staff to coordinate technical assistance efforts.
 Implement specific conservation programs to improve wildlife habitat.

 • Provide technical assistance (biology focus) and guidance to private landowners, government agencies, non-government organizations and other groups for USDA NRCS Conservation Programs.
 The positions will receive training on the USDA NRCS Conservation Programs, Pheasants Forever, SDGFP and other local and state programs.